 Sport, recreation and exercise

 It doesn’t cost anything to get your blood pumping.
 You can walk, hike, run, bike, swim, throw a ball or a frisbee.
 For relatively little money you can go camping, kayaking, skiing or surfing.
-You can go to a gym, do yoga or pilates.
-You can join a sports team.
-You can play golf or tennis or squash with a friend.
+You can go to a gym, do yoga or pilates, you can join a sports team, or play golf, tennis or squash with a friend.
 Perhaps you just want to lie on the beach or while away some time by yourself in the stillness of a forest or the peacefulness of a river.
 The opportunities are endless, the cost is very low and the benefits are very high.

 Your community needs your help!
 By giving your time you benefit those you are helping as well as yourself.
 Studies have shown that people feel better from giving and that’s a feeling money can’t buy.